Stephanie Hoover is an author and historical and genealogical researcher.

 Stephanie has conducted on-site research from New England to Georgia and is experienced with all historical and genealogical repositories including the National Archives, Library of Congress, state-level archives and libraries, county court houses, and historical and genealogical societies.

 In addition to her research expertise, Stephanie is a published author with bylines in national, regional, and local publications.
-Her non-fiction, 19th Century true crime book The Killing of John Sharpless [The History Press, April 2013] is available from the publisher’s web site and all major online book retailers.
+Her historical non-fiction books The Killing of John Sharpless [The History Press, April 2013] and Philadelphia Spiritualism and the Curious Case of Katie King [The History Press, September 2013] are available from the publisher’s web site and all major book retailers.
+The Kelayres Massacre: Politics & Murder in Pennsylvania’s Coal Country is scheduled for 2014 release.
 For more information please visit StephanieHoover.com.

 Stephanie believes strongly in giving back to her own industry.
 One means is by offering organizations free exposure in the Directory of Pennsylvania Historical & Genealogical Societies.
 The other is by inviting societies to contribute stories to Hauntingly PENNSYLVANIA™ where Stephanie researches, preserves and writes about Pennsylvania ghost lore and legends.
 (See the Greene County Historical Society, Pike County Historical Society and Emmaus Historical Society stories as examples.)
 If your society would like to submit a story to Hauntingly PENNSYLVANIA™, please use the “contact” page.